MohdAnam/Hindi_Varnamala/README.md

 <img src ="https://user-images.githubusercontent.com/98106477/177988627-7b246528-97a3-4fb5-bc68-922d87faf873.jpg" width =" 500" height= "200">
 <img src ="https://user-images.githubusercontent.com/98106477/177989549-4a8f54a0-b8cc-4c11-87bc-963c9bd226f0.jpg" width ="500" height="200" >
 <img src ="https://user-images.githubusercontent.com/98106477/177989560-f8192947-0a56-41c4-be1a-c599e889cec3.jpg" width ="500" height="200">

+# Table of Contents (Optional)
+# How to Install and Run the Project
+# How to Use the Project
+# Include Credits
+# Add a License